 BALTIMORE—The Institute for Islamic, Christian, and Jewish Studies (ICJS) has named Francis X. Clooney, S.J., a theologian at the Harvard Divinity School and a leader in the field of comparative theology and interreligious studies, as the inaugural Silber-Obrecht Lecturer.

-The Silber-Obrecht Lecture, the first endowed lectureship in the emerging field of Interreligious and Interfaith Studies, is an annual week-long academic residency in Baltimore.
-The inaugural lectureship will be April 25-28, 2023 at Loyola University Maryland.
+The Silber-Obrecht Lecture, the first endowed lectureship in the emerging field of Interreligious and Interfaith Studies, is a biannual academic residency in Baltimore.
+The inaugural lectureship will be April 25-27, 2023 at Loyola University Maryland.

 Shubha Pathak, associate professor in the Department of Philosophy and Religion at American University in Washington D.C., will offer a response to Dr. Clooney’s lecture.

 The lectureship aims to advance the field of study by presenting new and creative work by a senior scholar and interreligious practitioner.
 The endowed lecture, managed and sponsored by ICJS, will be held in partnership with five Baltimore institutions: Goucher College, The SNF Agora Institute at Johns Hopkins University, Loyola University Maryland, Morgan State University’s Center for the Study of Religion and the City, and St. Mary’s Seminary & University.

 Clooney was selected by the Silber-Obrecht Lecture Committee, composed of scholars from these partner institutions, ICJS, and three members at-large.